 - If a baby develops any food allergy then stop feeding that food.
 Also, consult your paediatrician in such cases.
 (Diarrhea, vomiting, constipation, rashes and too-much crying due to stomach pain are the symptoms in babies of any particular food allergy.)

-- You can also introduce finger foods (easy-to-eat pieces of food that your baby can pick up and eat by himself) like bread, pasta, cottage cheese cubes, tofu cubes, etc.
+- You can also introduce finger foods (easy-to-eat pieces of food that your baby can pick up and eat by himself) like bread, pasta, cottage cheese cubes, tofu cubes, etc in your 8-month baby diet chart.

 - Feed your baby when he is sitting in a proper sitting position.
 Make your babysitter on the high chair while feeding.